Arthur C. Parker: Career

 Parker was field archaeologist at the Peabody Museum in 1903.
 In 1904, he was given a two-year position as ethnologist at the New York State Library, part of the New York State Education Department, and collected cultural data on the New York Iroquois.
 Then in 1906, he took a position as the first archaeologist at the New York State Museum.

 In 1911, together with the Native American physician Charles A. Eastman and others, Parker founded the Society of American Indians to help educate the public about Native Americans.
 During the 1911 New York State Capitol fire, Parker entered the building while it was ablaze and made his way up to the 4th floor in an effort to save priceless historical artifacts.
 He brought a tomahawk, which had been passed down through the generations in his family, and began smashing display cases, saving as many items as he could.
 Of the approximately 500 Iroquois artifacts in the museum, he was able to rescue about 50 of them before the spreading fire made any further salvage efforts impossible.

 From 1915 to 1920, Parker was the editor of the society's American Indian Magazine.
 In 1916, he was awarded the Cornplanter Medal.

 In 1925, Parker became director of the Rochester Museum of Arts and Sciences, where he developed the museum holdings and its research in the emerging fields of anthropology, natural history, geology, biology, history, and industry of the Genesee Region.
 During the 1930s and the Great Depression, he also directed the WPA-funded Indian Arts Project, which was sponsored by the Franklin D. Roosevelt administration.
+His advocacy and encouragement of native artists was a driving force behind interest in and market for Iroquois art.
+In a six-year period, the program was estimated to have to have produced over 5,000 different works ranging from traditional Iroquois craft to murals and illustrations.

 In 1935, Parker was elected the first President of the Society for American Archaeology.
 In 1944, Parker helped found the National Congress of American Indians.